gbdevw/glocbus/README.md

 ![image](./documentation/monitoring.png)

-## Project status

-This is an alpha release: The event bus can be used but its API is not stable yet and more test and documentation must be produced before generating a first stable release.
-Do not hesistate to file an issue (questions, feedback, ...).

 ## Run the demo

 An example of an application that uses Glocbus to publish and consume heartbeat events can be found under the example folder.